A fool uttereth all his mind: but a wise man keepeth it in till afterwards.

 Wise men keep words in “till afterwards”!
 After what?
 After they let passion dissipate and can speak prudently (Pr 19:11; Jas 1:19).
 After they apply Scripture to the situation and find the godly, charitable response (Ps 119:11; I Cor 13:4-7).
 After they have studied for an answer with the certain words of truth (Pr 15:28; 22:17-21).
 After they have sanctified the Lord God in their hearts (I Pet 3:15).
 After they have heard a matter in its entirety, and someone has sincerely asked for their response (Pr 18:13; 25:6-7).

 Christians, to be wise and avoid folly, are to be circumspect in their conduct – inspecting all the circumstances in every direction (Eph 5:15).
-Their words are to be predominantly gracious, with only a seasoning of salt; and the purpose is always to be edifying (Eph 4:29; Col 4:6).
+Their words are to be predominantly gracious, with only a seasoning of salt, and the purpose is always to be edifying (Eph 4:29; Col 4:6).
 Can you keep from uttering all your mind today?
 Can you wait until you have the right words and the right opportunity to say them?
-Help, O Lord.
+May God bless you.